How to Apply

 Do you meet the admission requirements?

-All full-time programs have specific admission requirements that you must meet in order to qualify for admission.
+All full-time programs have specific academic requirements that you must meet in order to qualify for admission.
 In addition, all applicants must demonstrate English Language Proficiency, including students educated in Canada.

 Some programs offer early admission to applicants who have achieved, or will achieve, higher grades in specific admission requirements.
 The timeline and the course percentage(s) required for early admission are listed on the program's admission and selection page, if applicable.